Yes, dimensions do matter.

 Banner ads are one of the most widely used ad formats today.
 They are an excellent option to unobtrusively showcase a brand.

-Why are the dimensions so important?
 With the prevalence of online scams, modern-day users are inherently more cautious when it comes to clicking on advertisements.
 An ad might look completely normal on a desktop browser, but when viewed from a mobile device it suddenly appears warped and sketchy.
 It is important to invest in a variety of banner ad sizes to ensure that your campaign is an effective, persuasive, multi-channel experience.
 Engaging with your consumers across multiple devices cultivates strong brand recognition.
 Digital Treehouse has over 10 years of experience navigating the digital advertising field and would love to collaborate on your next campaign.
 Check out our services here.